 And paid CMS systems are also divided into ready-made and custom-unique engines written specifically for your project.
 This is the most expensive option with the impossibility to determine the average cost because the latter is formed by the functionality you need.
-Developing any CMS engine, especially the unique custom one, is the time-consuming, complicated process which cannot be cheap.
+Developing any CMS engine, especially the unique custom one, is a time-consuming, complicated process that cannot be cheap.

 Of course, WordPress website pricing might be low, but there are some nuances you should pay attention to.
 You see, the free engine must be installed, and installed well, so that site would work without failures.
 And although the script is free, its installation would result in a hatful of money, often far exceeding the cost of the paid CMS.
 Besides, all the CMSs use their free site templates, thus sites with the template designs and free CMS are similar to each other as twins.

 Thus, the availability of these management systems is balanced by their immense inflexibility.